 In this interview, Ooton’s remarks range from the quality maturity continuum to the challenges of local production and global quality systems, to the blessing and challenges of working as “stewards of the world’s most valued brand.”
 And she speaks about ASQ, and her expectations of the world’s largest quality community as an Enterprise Quality Roundtable member.

-Take a look, with the beverage of your choice in hand, of course.
+Take a look and watch these video interviews, with the beverage of your choice in hand, of course.